Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Bunching and anti-bunching

 The dispersion of the one-dimensional lattice in momentum ($k$) space is given by $\varepsilon(k)\!=\!-2J\cos(ka)$, where $J$ is the coupling strength and $a$ is the waveguide spacing.
 The observed bunching and anti-bunching effects in Fig.~\ref{Fig_1} are primarily caused by the Bloch modes with maximum group velocity around $ka\!=\!\pm\pi/2$, and the phase of the NOON state determines in which direction the photons propagate.
 The NOON states $\psi_{m, m+1}(2,\alpha\!=\!0)$ and $\psi_{m, m+1}(2,\alpha\!=\!\pi)$ can be expressed in momentum space and for $ka\!=\!\pm \pi/2$ as $\hat{a}_{\pi/2}^{\dagger} \hat{a}_{-\pi/2}^{\dagger}$ and $(\hat a_{\pi/2}^{\dagger 2} + \hat a_{-\pi/2}^{\dagger 2})/2$, where $\hat{a}_{k}^{\dagger}$ is the photon creation operator at momentum $k$.
 Note that for $\alpha\!=\!
 0$, the two photons travel with opposite momentum, exhibiting anti-bunching.
 On the other hand, the NOON state with $\alpha\!=\!\pi$ excites the $ka\!=\!\pm\pi/2$ Bloch modes such that the two photons travel together in either direction with equal probability, giving rise to the bunching effect.
 In this context, we note that two indistinguishable bosons (fermions) incident on two ports of a beam splitter show bunching (anti-bunching) due to particle statistics~\cite{henny1999fermionic}.
 Whereas, the bunching and anti-bunching of the two-photon NOON state is due to the quantum interference for the specific form of the state.
+Interestingly, when the photon number is increased to $N\!=\!3$, NOON states in the one-dimensional lattice produce the same $\Gamma$ for $\alpha\!=\!\pi$ and $0$, see Appendix~\ref{secS_with_1D_3_photon}.